-- The third belt scraper is inside the hopper.
-The waste is expelled out an opening on the side of the hopper. - The patent pending hopper flashing covers the entire length and is held down by an adjustable stainless steel bar. - The transition is also covered to prevent back feeding.
+- The patent pending hopper flashing covers the entire length and is held down by an adjustable stainless steel bar. - The transition is also covered to prevent back feeding.

 See the Service and Maintenance section for specific information on how to maintain your Oilseed Series components.